Tips For Traveling With Your Chihuahua

 Sedatives usually mellow the pet out without making them feel drugged.
 They can rest, and their trip will be more enjoyable with the help of a prescription.

 Never attempt to calm a pet with medicines meant for humans.
-While pets use some of the same drugs, the doses are drastically different.
+While pets use some of the same drugs, the doses are drastically different and some are harmful to dogs.

 Tips on Traveling with Your Pup

 Taking your pooch on vacation means you will need to make some arrangements before you leave.
-While ore establishments are open to people bringing along their furry friends, some are still stuck in a time warp.
+While more establishments are open to people bringing along their fur babies, some are still stuck in a time warp.
 Here are some other things you must consider:

 •Make Hotel Reservations Ahead of Time